mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- 2 areas of road break up.
+One deep enough and in a position to potentially present an issue for cyclists, 4th September :- [8120737](https://www.fixmystreet.com/report/8120737)
 - Foot path is missing partway across field to cross railway, 4th September :- [8120646](https://www.fixmystreet.com/report/8120646)
 - Drains either side of road hump unable to cope with heavy rain.
 Sep '24 No.17 flooded for the third time because of this issue., 4th September :- [8120630](https://www.fixmystreet.com/report/8120630)
 - Weeds between road and footpath, 4th September :- [8120334](https://www.fixmystreet.com/report/8120334)